 Families can talk about the impact of violence in games.
 Do you think the violence in this game is any worse than cartoons found on TV?
 Could Toad avoid committing violence during his adventures, or is it completely unavoidable?

-Talk about the damsel-in-distress story line.
 Do you think that Toadette needs to be saved by Toad?
 Should she be able to save Toad at times?
-Why does this story line persist in games, movies, and other media?
+Why does this type of storyline persist in games, movies, and other media?

 Themes & Topics

 For kids who love puzzles